It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 Let Wellington Adventures Quad Bike Expeditions show you some of Wellington's most stunning sights.
 This incredible tour includes the Turakirae Head seal colony and the hills and river valleys which extend inland from the rugged south coast.

-As the first place of organised settlement in New Zealand, the Hutt Valley is filled with amazing New Zealand history.
+As the first place of organised settlement in New Zealand, the Hutt Valley is filled with.
 Known by local Māori as Pito-one, Petone is where the Wellington region was first established.
 Wander the Discover Historic Petone trail local treasures that you can walk or cycle around in half a day.

 Golf enthusiasts are spoilt for choice with nine local golf courses, from a quick nine hole to championship rated courses, each offering a different challenge and experience.